 You can optionally assign a descriptive name to each of the components when you create them.
 These names don't have to be unique, although it's a best practice to use unique names across your tenancy.
 Avoid including confidential information in the names.
 Oracle automatically assigns each component an OCID.
 For more information, see Resource Identifiers.

 In general, the CPE IKE identifier configured on your end of the connection must match the CPE IKE identifier that Oracle is using.
-By default, Oracle uses the CPE's public IP address, which you provide when you create the CPE object.
+By default, Oracle uses the CPE's public IP address, which you provide when you create the CPE object in the Oracle Console.
 However, if your CPE is behind a NAT device, the CPE IKE identifier configured on your end might be the CPE's private IP address, as show in the following diagram.

 Each tunnel has a shared secret.
 By default, Oracle assigns the shared secret to the tunnel unless you provide a shared secret yourself.
 You can provide a shared secret for each tunnel when you create the IPSec connection, or later after the tunnels are created.
 For the shared secret, only letters, numbers, and spaces are allowed.
 If you change an existing tunnel's shared secret, the tunnel goes down while it is being reprovisioned.